alexkirsz/dispatch/README.md

 ```
 $ dispatch

-  dispatch 0.1.0
-  A proxy that balances traffic between multiple internet connections
+A SOCKS proxy that balances traffic between network interfaces.

-  USAGE:
-      dispatch [FLAGS] <SUBCOMMAND>

-  FLAGS:
-      -d, --debug      Write debug logs to stdout instead of a file
-      -h, --help       Prints help information
-      -V, --version    Prints version information

-  SUBCOMMANDS:
-      help     Prints this message or the help of the given subcommand(s)
+Usage: dispatch [OPTIONS] <COMMAND>

+Commands:
   list   Lists all available network interfaces
   start  Starts the SOCKS proxy server
+  help   Print this message or the help of the given subcommand(s)

+Options:
+  -d, --debug    Write debug logs to stdout instead of a file
+  -h, --help     Print help
+  -V, --version  Print version
 ```

 ```
 $ dispatch start -h

-  dispatch-start 0.1.0
 Starts the SOCKS proxy server

-  USAGE:
-      dispatch start [OPTIONS] <addresses>...
+Usage: dispatch start [OPTIONS] <ADDRESSES>...

-  FLAGS:
-      -h, --help       Prints help information
-      -V, --version    Prints version information

-  OPTIONS:
+Arguments:
+  <ADDRESSES>...
+The network interface IP addresses to dispatch to, in the form of <address>[/priority]

+Options:
-          --ip <ip>        Which IP to accept connections from [default: 127.0.0.1]
+      --ip <IP>      Which IP to accept connections from [default: 127.0.0.1]
-          --port <port>    Which port to listen to for connections [default: 1080]
+      --port <PORT>  Which port to listen to for connections [default: 1080]

-  ARGS:
-      <addresses>...
-The network interface IP addresses to dispatch to, in the form of <address>[@priority]
+  -h, --help         Print help
 ```

 ## Examples